Last updated May 4th, 2022

 The race is usually held on the first Sunday in October at Longchamp, Paris, over a mile and four furlongs.
-Though this year it is at Chantilly while Longchamp is being upgraded.
-It is the world’s second richest flat race held on turf with only the Japan Cup proffering a larger prize fund.
+It is one of the world’s richest flat races on turf.
 The weekend meeting includes seven Group 1 contests and four Group 2s.
-It attracts plenty of top quality UK and Irish horses and provides a number of opportunities to make money betting on horses you already know well even without the big race.
+It attracts plenty of top quality UK and Irish horses and provides a number of opportunities for betting on horses you already know well, even outside of the big race itself.

 The Arc is open to three-year-olds and older horses.
 There is no penalty for previous wins but horses over the age of three have to carry extra weight based on the weigh-for-age scale.
 There is a 3lb concession for fillies and mares.
 It is definitely worth looking carefully at the weights as they appear to have had a significant impact on the results and a good three-year-old filly (like Zarkava, Danedream and Treve to name but three) is getting all the concessions.